yracine/device-type.myFlair/README.md

 that you want to control from Smartthings and, then press 'Next' for the 'Other Settings &Notification' page, and then 'Done' when finished.

-<b>If you get a blank screen after pressing 'Next or you get the following error: " Error - bad state.
-Unable to complete page configuration", you'd need to enable oAuth as specified in step 2f) above. </b>
+If you get a blank screen after pressing 'Next or you get the following error: " Error - bad state' or 'Java.lang.NullPointerException: Cannot get property 'accessToken' on null object" in the IDE', <b>you'd need to enable oAuth as specified in step 2f) above.</b>